 EDNAR will provide a simple mechanism to allow the business to better manage workload.
 It is envisaged that jobs will be reallocated between Control Desks in EDNAR, based on job weighting and that this will be automatically reflected in DMS.

-EDNAR FBR 334
+EDNAR FBR 334 (Release 2)

 When a user changes the Control Desk in EDNAR it must trigger the DMS interface to update the Control Desk against the switching schedule in DMS.

+Note: this requirement must only be implemented if EDNAR FBR 335 can be implemented to prevent negative impacts to the Control Room.

-EDNAR FBR 335
+EDNAR FBR 335 (Release 2)

 When a change of Control Desk is automatically updated to the Schedule in DMS the job must remain in its original search folder as well as being moved to the new Control Desk work folder.
 (Controller for the original Control Desk needs visibility of all jobs in their area).